pepf/ArduinoMonitor/README.md

 * Add 3D functionality, to let the graphs pop off the screen!

 * Windows 8 support?
 WPF is also the basis for Windows 8 apps, so it should be relatively easy to add touch support, pinch to zoom etc in an app kind-of way.

+# Download

+Want to give it a try?
+Full download is available on the [downloads](https://github.com/pepf/ArduinoMonitor/downloads) page.